Oriol Junqueras

-On 1 October 2017, an independence referendum was held in Catalonia despite the Constitutional Court ruling that it breached the Spanish constitution.
+On 1 October 2017, an independence referendum was held in Catalonia despite the Constitutional Court of Spain ruling that it breached the Spanish constitution.
 Ninety-two percent supported independence, though turnout was only 43%.
-Catalan government officials have argued that the turnout would have been higher were it not for Spanish police suppression of the vote.
+Catalan government officials argued that the turnout would have been higher were it not for Spanish police suppression of the vote.
 On the other hand, many voters who did not support Catalan independence did not turn out, as the constitutional political parties asked citizens not to participate in what they considered an illegal referendum.

-The Catalan Parliament declared independence on 27 October 2017 which resulted in the Spanish government imposing direct rule on Catalonia, dismissing the Catalan government.
+The Catalan Parliament declared independence on 27 October 2017, which resulted in the Spanish government imposing direct rule on Catalonia, dismissing the Executive Council of Catalonia.
 The Catalan Parliament was dissolved, and fresh elections called.
-On 30 October 201, charges of rebellion, sedition, and misuse of public funds were brought against Junqueras and other members of the Catalan government.
+On 30 October 2017, charges of rebellion, sedition, and misuse of public funds were brought against Junqueras and other members of the Puigdemont government.
 On 2 November 2017, Junqueras and seven other Catalan ministers were remanded in custody by the Audiencia Nacional.
-Six of the ministers were released on bail on 4 December 2017, but Junqueras and Minister of the Interior Joaquim Forn were kept in custody.
-At the regional elections held on 21 December 2017, Junqueras was re-elected to Parliament and Catalan pro-independence parties retained an absolute parliamentary majority.
+Six of the ministers were released on bail on 4 December 2017, while Junqueras and Minister of the Interior Joaquim Forn were kept in custody.
+At the 2017 Catalan regional election held on 21 December, Junqueras was re-elected to Parliament and Catalan pro-independence parties retained an absolute parliamentary majority.
 Junqueras was suspended as an MP by a Supreme Court judge on 10 July 2018.
 On 14 October 2019, he was sentenced to 13 years in prison and a 13-year ban from holding public office for the crimes of sedition and misappropriation of public funds.
 The European Court of Justice ruled on 19 December 2019 that Junqueras had parliamentary immunity as he was an elected MEP, and should have been released from prison.
 He was freed in June 2021 following a Spanish government pardon after he had served 3 and a half years.